dy/sprae/r&d.md

   1.1 Slim `:with="{a,b,c}"` - just initializes vars
     - Doesn't give easy init syntax
     + Convevtional and not hard to implement
+    - `:with` creates unnecessary updates, like one property updates whole object, and is often an overkill for memory.
   2. Use `:let="x, y=2"`?
     + Doesn't pollute scope but instead cleanly declares local variables
     + Indicates only local initializer, not subscription